OS X Technology Usage Guidelines

 Game Center features that your app provides, such as multiplayer or turn-based games, in-game voice chat, and leaderboards

 In your game, use the Game Kit APIs to post scores and achievements to the Game Center service and to display leaderboards in your user interface.
-You can also use Game Kit APIs to help users find others to play with in a multiplayer game. .
+You can also use Game Kit APIs to help users find others to play with in a multiplayer game.
 Note that to support Game Center in your Mac app, you must sign the app with a provisioning profile that enables Game Center.
+To learn more about adding Game Center support to your app, see Game Center Programming Guide.

 For most games, it’s best to use the standard Game Center UI.
 Although it may make sense for some games with a distinct aesthetic to customize the Game Center user interface, in general, it’s appropriate to use the standard UI.
 This creates a consistent experience for users, because they recognize the look of Game Center features.
 Creating a custom Game Center UI to match your game’s aesthetic is not necessarily a better experience for users.